 There’s another problem from an English perspective with these translations.
 Its the combination of the strange position of “with them” and the “also” of the NAB & ASV.
 In English, “also” marks a focused constituent in a given clause.
-So what we have here, in the NAB & ASV, is essentially focus overkill and its often ungrammatical.
+What we have in the NAB & ASV is essentially focus overkill and its often ungrammatical.
 We have two emphatic constituents in the same clause.
-This sort of thing can only confuse the readers.
-Now the translators of the KJV seem to have recognized this fact, which is why they do not have an “also” (though it is in Greek).
-The ASV, in following the the KJV, while also wanting to be the most literal translation it could, reinserted the “also” and it seems that the NAB, independently of the ASV (but perhaps unconsciously influenced by the KJV?), did the same.
-In contrast, the RSV (and thus also the ESV & NRSV) followed the KJV more closely.
+This sort of thing can only confuse readers.
+The KJV translators seem to have recognized this fact, which is why they do not have an “also” (though it is in Greek).
+The ASV, following the KJV, while also wanting to be the most literal translation, reinserted the “also” and it seems that the NAB, independently of the ASV (but perhaps unconsciously influenced by the KJV?), did the same.
+In contrast, the RSV (and also the ESV & NRSV) followed the KJV more closely.

 Here are the translations that maintain the “with them” phrase, but place it in a significantly more natural spot.

 Barnabas wanted to take John, also called Mark, with them, T/NIV

 Barnabas wanted to take John, called Mark, along with them also.
 NASB95

 Barnabas wanted to bring John called Mark along with them too, NET

 Barnabas wanted to take John Mark with them, NCV

 Barnabas wanted to take John Mark with them.
 NIrV

 Barnabas wanted to take John Mark with them, GNB